Eugeniia/evgeniiagolovina.github.io/index.md

 ### PROFESSIONAL & RESEARCH EXPERIENCE

-<strong>01.04.2021 &mdash; present</strong><br/>
+<strong>11.10.2021 &mdash; present</strong><br/>
 <strong>[Liggins Institute](https://www.auckland.ac.nz/en/liggins.html)</strong>, Auckland, New Zealand<br/>
-Position: Research Assistant<br/>
+Position: Postdoctoral Fellow<br/>

 Liggins Institute is one of the world-leading centers investigating fetal and child health, genetics, epigenetics, and nutrition with the goal of translating research into real-world applications that can prevent or better manage non-communicable diseases.
 At the Institute, I am involved in multi-omics integrative data analysis and the development of a Machine Learning approach to predict an individual’s predisposition to chronic obstructive pulmonary disease (COPD).

+&nbsp;

+<strong>01.04.2021 &mdash; 11.10.2021</strong><br/>
+<strong>[Liggins Institute](https://www.auckland.ac.nz/en/liggins.html)</strong>, Auckland, New Zealand<br/>
+Position: Research Assistant<br/>

+At the Liggins Institute, I was performing multi-omics integrative data analysis in order to identify the spatial regulatory gene network of chronic obstructive pulmonary disease (COPD).

 &nbsp;